-The most work with these pot stickers comes with the assembly.
+The most work with these Venison Pot Stickers comes with the assembly.
 Mixing the meat and cooking these are a snap.
-Its just a little time consuming putting them together – although it is not hard and well worth the effort!
+It’s just a little time consuming putting them together – although it is not hard and well worth the effort!
 I’m very glad I tried these and I won’t hesitate to make them again!

 - 2 cups Napa cabbage, finely chopped